 Housing affordability is determined by housing cost and household income.
-Both are elements of private enterprise, especially without a public housing authority in League City.
+Both are elements of private enterprise, especially without a public housing authority in League City or access to ESG or HOME funds.
+How this changes with the passage of the American Rescue Plan Act is still uncertain, but there is a possibility that state and local funds from the Act would be able to assist in ensuring greater housing affordability.
 The City does not put undue restrictions on developers that would price their properties out of affordability.
 The City does have an active economic development team that promotes new businesses and gives tax incentives to developers and businesses who choose to expand or location in League City.
 By fostering economic growth and job opportunities, the City is assisting in raising income levels so that more housing becomes affordable.